product analytics

 • Aiming for a 5-7% annual churn serves as an excellent goal for established SaaS companies that predominantly cater to the enterprise market.

-• In the early stages or when targeting SMBs, anticipate a churn rate closer to 5% every month.
+• In the early stages or when targeting SMBs, anticipate a customer churn rate closer to 5% every month.

-• With ongoing product development and a maturing business model, your proficiency in acquiring and retaining suitable customers should progressively increase, resulting in an improved churn rate over time.
+• With ongoing product development and a maturing business model, your proficiency in acquiring and retaining suitable customers should progressively increase, resulting in an improved customer churn rate over time.

 What is customer churn?

-customer churn
+customer churn rate

 Customer churn refers to the rate at which customers stop using a company’s product or service within a certain period.
 It’s essentially the turnover or attrition of customers.
 Churn can occur for various reasons, such as dissatisfaction with the product or service, finding better alternatives elsewhere, cost issues, or changes in personal circumstances.

 Measuring and understanding churn is crucial for businesses as it directly impacts revenue and growth.
-Lowering churn rates by improving customer loyalty and satisfaction is a key focus for companies aiming to sustain their customer base.
+Lowering customer churn rates by improving customer loyalty and satisfaction is a key focus for companies aiming to sustain their customer base.

 How to identify customer churn?

-Take, for example, if your product has 700 users at the start of the month and 600 users at the end of the month; your churn rate is 14 percent.
+Take, for example, if your product has 700 users at the start of the month and 600 users at the end of the month; your customer churn rate is 14 percent.
 The formula for calculating customer churn rate involves a straightforward equation:

 Churn Rate = ( Number of customers lost during a period / Total number of customers at the beginning of the period ) * 100